-A SENSORY DIET is a prescription of sorts of regulation activities at the first functional emotional developmental capacity that you can incorporate into your playful interactions with your child that will help your child to feel more at ease throughout the day.
+A SENSORY DIET is a prescription of sorts of regulation activities at the first functional emotional developmental capacity that you can incorporate into your playful affective interactions with your child that will help your child to feel more at ease throughout the day.

 If your child is sensitive to noise, you will provide a quiet soothing environment for your child.
 If your child is sensitive to light, you will dim the lights.
 If your child craves vestibular input, you will allow them to move throughout the day.
 If your child craves proprioceptive input, you will do ‘heavy work’ with them periodically (pushing, pulling, deep pressure, etc.).

-A good sensory integration occupational therapy clinic will have a room full of fun stuff like platform swings, lycra swings to provide proprioceptive pressure on the child’s body as they lay in it and swing, ankle weights, weighted vests, fun lights that can be on in a darkened room, balls and toys of different textures, weight, and feel, mats everywhere to crash on and lay on, pillows or foam stuffed duvet covers for kids to climb on and jump onto, etc. in the context of emotional interactions.
+A good sensory integration occupational therapy clinic will have a room full of fun stuff like platform swings and lycra swings to provide proprioceptive pressure on the child’s body as they lay in it and swing, ankle weights, weighted vests, and fun lights that can be on in a darkened room, balls and toys of different textures, weight, and feel, mats everywhere to crash on and lay on, and pillows or foam stuffed duvet covers for kids to climb on and jump onto, etc. in the context of emotional interactions.

 Children with sensory integration differences may be overwhelmed by sensory input frequently each and every day and cause them to develop adaptive techniques that help them stay regulated.